 It’s not unusual for renters to have problems on their credit report.
 Often, that’s the reason they are renting to begin with, because their credit does not allow them to buy a house.
 However, this does not necessarily make them a poor choice.

-A renter’s credit check will show you some of the details about his or her credit history, allowing you to see if he or she has made wise financial decisions in recent months.
+A renter’s credit check will show you some of the details about his or her credit history, allowing you to see if the prospective tenant has made wise financial decisions in recent months.

 Specific items to look for include: